simp/simp-doc/docs/glossary.rst

       See: `Language: Data Types <https://puppet.com/docs/puppet/latest/lang_data_type.html>`__

+   PE
+   Puppet Enterprise
+      A version of Puppet with commercial support by `Puppet, Inc. <https://puppet.com>`__ that provides additional capabilities beyond :term:`Puppet`.

    Puppet Environment
    Puppet Environments
       Isolated groups of Puppet agent nodes from the perspective of the